yohasebe/monadic-chat-cli/templates/chat.md

 - keep the value of the "mode" property at "chat"
 - set the prompt to the "prompt" property
-- your response to the prompt is included both in the "response" and "conversation" properties of the JSON object
+- your response to the prompt is included BOTH in the "response" and "conversation" properties of the JSON object
 - update "conversation" by inserting the "prompt" value and the "response" value to the "conversation" list after the existing items
-- the value of "response" must be one that naturally follows the past conversation contained in "conversation"
+- the value of "response" must be one that is based on the past conversation contained in "conversation"
 - if necessary, use the information in "conversation" to identify the referents of pronouns used in the prompt
 - if the prompt is in a language other than the current value of "language", set the name of the language to "language" and make sure that "response" is made in that language
 - make your response in the same language as the prompt